 Summer Terms: Maymester, Summer I, Summer II, and Summer 8

-Tuition must be paid in full (or a payment plan set up) online by Monday, September 2 by 12:59PM to avoid being dropped from Fall 2019 classes.
-The last day to pay in person is Friday, August 30 by 5:00pm.
+Tuition must be paid in full (or a payment plan set up) online by Sunday, July 12 by 12:59PM to avoid being dropped from Summer II 2020 classes.

 Online Walk-ins Available